vladyio/cirruslabs-task/README.md

 • **Rails**: 7.0 (latest 7.2alpha is not compatible with `activerecord-postgis-adapter`)

-• **PostgreSQL**: 14 (latest 16 is not compatible with `postgis` binary).
+• **PostgreSQL**: latest 16 is not compatible with `postgis` binary.
 I used latest PostGIS container with PostgreSQL 16 in Docker locally for development

+**Specs cover**:

+- routes
+- models
+- controllers

+Gems for testing:

+- factory_bot_rails
+- faker
+- rails-controller-testing
+- rspec-rails

 ---